 With the collection, I limit the number of fabrics offered within a category.
 I only offer what I know to be the best fabric for a specific product.
 Limiting fabrics does a few things : 1) makes decisions easier for the customer, 2) gives me confidence that I'm only offering the best product, and 3) keeps fit consistent (different fabrics fit differently).

 I design clothing that doesn’t rely on sending economic and societal signals.
-I resist logos and trends.
+I resist logos and trends that can separate people into tribes.
 Instead I lean on the proven success of timeless style and minimal design.
 My hope is to establish a relatable presence for my customer to connect across generations and worldviews by communicating shared sensibilities with the people they come in contact with.

 My vision for the collection is to be a family of best-in-class products that don’t change.
 I want customers who find a product they like, to be able to buy the same exact product when they need to replace it years later.